jac459/neeo2021onward/README.md

 Area A) now allows to run custom device drivers on the Brain itself, where we needed extra hardware before.
 This extra hardware was normally a Raspberry PI, or a virtualized Linux system.
 The Brain's hardware (based on an Allwinner A20 cpu) is complex but not really powerful, but since most custom drivers don't need many resources, it's a nice way to reduce extra hardware.
+(By the way, the remote runs on an STM32F429)

 Area B) allows for backing up of the settings and installed custom drivers.